Guidance

 You must buy prescription glasses yourself, if needed.

 Sometimes medication is not available in prisons.
 In such instances, you or the prison doctor should contact the Embassy or Consulate.
 The cost of prescribed medication has to be covered either by the prisoner or, if a prisoner qualifies, through the Prisoners Abroad medical fund.
 Further information about Prisoners Abroad will be provided in later pages.
-If you have a long-standing medical problem and have received treatment for it in the UK, it may be useful to ask your doctor in the UK to send a copy of your records or at least a report directly to you or via the Embassy/Consulate if you prefer.
+If you have a long-standing medical condition and have received treatment for it in the UK, it may be useful to ask your doctor in the UK to send a copy of your records or at least a report directly to you or via the Embassy/Consulate if you prefer.

-With your permission, we can make sure that any medical, mental health or dental problems you have are brought to the attention of any police or prison doctor.
+With your permission, we can make sure that any medical, mental health or dental needs you have are brought to the attention of any police or prison doctor.
 We can also liaise with your GP in the UK, if the police or prison doctor requests previous medical records.

 Letters and parcels